Table of Contents

 Here are two main approaches to naming and what you want to think about for each.

-Reasons you might want to name your business your own name:
+Naming your business your own name:

 - You can change the services, structure, and niche of your business at any time.